 Potential applicants are encouraged to contact The Kavli Foundation in advance of submitting an application with questions or to verify eligibility (see contact information below).
 Only applications submitted through the online portal will be considered.
 Click the APPLY button to access and submit an application.
 Be prepared to provide:

-• Indicate if the Kavli institute director(s) are aware of this proposal.
-Project proposals are welcome from any KI members.
+- Indicate if the KI director(s) are aware of this proposal.
+Project proposals are welcome from any KI members, and KI directors should be informed prior to submission.

 No additional materials or appendices will be considered.